-Avoiding tilt is incredibly important in poker because your decision making is what makes you a great player.
-When emotional distress or anger have taken over as fuel for your decision-making process, then you end up chasing losses.
-Poker is not a game that can be played by instinct alone, it is a game of intelligence and critical thinking.
+Avoiding tilt in poker is incredibly important because your decision-making is what makes you a great player.
+When emotional distress or anger has taken over as fuel for your decision-making process, then you end up chasing losses.
+Poker, especially at poker tournaments, is not a game that can be played by using instinct alone; it is a game of intelligence and critical thinking.

 Prevent Tilt With the Proper State of Mind

-This is why it is important to check your emotional and mental state before you begin to play.
-If you decide that you aren’t in a good mood, or there is something bothering you, take the opportunity to deal with it and unwind a bit.
+This is why it is important to check your emotional and mental state before playing poker.
+If you decide that you aren’t in a good mood or there is something bothering you, take the opportunity to deal with it and unwind a bit.
 One of the best ways to clear your mind and release mood-boosting endorphins is exercise.

-The more you know about yourself, about the game and about the probabilities of the game, the more easily you will be able to prevent going on tilt.
+The more you know about yourself, the game and the probabilities of the game, the more easily you’ll be able to prevent going on tilt.